natka58/readme-generator/README.md

-  #  README.MD Generator
+  #  README Generator

  ![MIT](https://img.shields.io/badge/license-MIT-yellow.svg)

   ## Description
     This is a template to generate a README.md file for projects

   ## Table of Contents
   * [Installation](#installation)